 Amphibians and Reptiles

-Common Frog (Rana temporaria), listed as Internationally Important in the Irish Red Data Book, breeds on the site.
-Common Lizard (Lacerta vivipara) also occurs.
+Common Frog (Rana temporaria), which is listed as Internationally Important in the Irish Red Data Book, breed in the site.
+Common Lizard (Lacerta vivipara) also occurs on the site.

 Birds

-The site was a known breeding ground for Red Grouse (Lagopus lagopus).
+Hen Harrier (Circus cyaneus), a species listed in Annex I of the Birds Directive, uses the site for hunting, as do Kestrel (Falco tinnunculus).
+Red Grouse (Lagopus lagopus) breeds within the site and Snipe (Gallinago gallinago) are common over the site.
+Woodcock (Scolopax rusticola) are also present.

 Mammals

-Irish Hare (Lepus timidus hibernicus) and Badger (Meles meles), both listed in the Irish Red Data Book as Internationally Important, are found in the site.
-Fallow Deer (Dama dama) and Fox (Vulpes vulpes) are also known to use the site.
+Irish Hare (Lepus timidus hibernicus) and Badger (Meles meles), both listed in the Irish Red Data Book as Internationally Important species, are found on the site.
+Fallow Deer (Dama dama) and Fox (Vulpes vulpes) have also been recorded on the site.

 Cultural Features

 Land use and impacts on the site

-Grazing Cattle grazing is practised in the majority of the site.
-In some areas of wet
+Grazing Low numbers of sheep and cattle graze the majority of the site.
+In several

-heath, particularly where supplementary winter-feeding is carried out, localised poaching has occurred.
-There is no winter-feeding of cattle on
+areas, particularly where heath is present, there is localised damage to the vegetation caused by cattle.
+In addition, bare peat has been exposed as a result of grazing pressure.
+In other areas, undergrazing may be a problem as Bracken cover appears to be increasing.
+Horses, donkeys and deer are

-the priority habitat.
+noted as occasional grazers on the site.